-The offering Offering price We currently estimate that the initial public offering price will be between US\$ and US\$ pADS.
-ADSs offered by us ADSs (or ADSs if t underwriters exercise their option to purchase addition ADSs in full).
-ADSs outstanding immediately after this offering ADSs (or ADSs if t underwriters exercise their option to purchase addition ADSs in full).
-Ordinary shares issued and outstanding immediately after this offering ordinary shares (or ordina shares if the underwriters exercise their option purchase additional ADSs) and ordina shares.
-[This excludes shares issuable up exercise of outstanding options with an average exerci price of US\$ per share.]
-The ADSs Each ADS represents of our ordinary shares, p value US\$0.0001 per share.
-The depositary will hold ordinary shares underlying yo ADSs.
-You will have rights as provided in the depo agreement among us, the depositary and holders a beneficial owners of ADSs from time to time.
-We do not expect to pay dividends in the foreseeat future.
-If, however, we declare dividends on our ordina shares, the depositary will pay you the cash dividen and other distributions it receives on our ordinary shar after deducting its fees and expenses in accordance we the terms set forth in the deposit agreement.
-You may surrender your ADSs to the depositary f cancellation in exchange for ordinary shares.
-T depositary will charge you fees for any cancellation.
-We may amend or terminate the deposit agreeme without your consent.
-If you continue to hold your AD after an amendment to the deposit agreement, you agr to be bound by the deposit agreement as amended.
-To better understand the terms of the ADSs, you shou carefully read the "Description of American Deposita Shares" section of this prospectus.
-You should also re the deposit agreement, which is filed as an exhibit to t registration statement that includes this prospectus.
-Option to purchase additional ADSs We have granted to the underwriters an optic exercisable within 30 days from the date of th prospectus, to purchase up to an aggrega of additional ADSs.
-Use of proceeds We expect that we will receive net proceeds approximately US\$ million from this offerir assuming an initial public offering price US\$ per ADS, which is the midpoint of t estimated range of the initial public offering price, af deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use approximately US\$ million of the net proceeds for the ongoing and future R&D activities, including planned preclinical studies, clinical trials, and future commercialization of our drug candidates; approximately US\$ million of the net proceeds for the expansion of our drug portfolio through a combination of internal R&D activities and external business development efforts; and the remaining US\$ million for our general working capital and general corporate purposes.
+The ADSs Each ADS represents three Class A ordinary shares, par value US\$0.0001 per share.
+The depositary will hold in custody Class A ordinary shares underlying your ADSs.
+You will have rights as provided in the deposit agreement among us, the depositary and owners and holders of ADSs from time to time.
+We do not expect to pay dividends in the foreseeable future.
+If, however, we declare dividends on our ordinary shares, the depositary will pay you the cash dividends and other distributions it receives on our Class A ordinary shares after deducting its fees and expenses in accordance with the terms set forth in the deposit agreement.
+You may surrender your ADSs to the depositary for cancellation to receive the underlying Class A ordinary shares.
+The depositary will charge you fees for any cancellation.
+We may amend or terminate the deposit agreement without your consent.
+If you continue to hold your ADSs after an amendment to the deposit agreement, you agree to be bound by the deposit agreement as amended.
+To better understand the terms of the ADSs, you should carefully read the "Description of American Depositary Shares" section of this prospectus.
+You should also read the deposit agreement, which is filed as an exhibit to the registration statement that includes this prospectus.
+Option to purchase additional ADSs We have granted to the underwriters an option, exercisable within 30 days from the date of this prospectus, to purchase up to an aggregate of 375,000 additional ADSs.
+Use of proceeds We expect that we will receive net proceeds of approximately US\$54.2 million from this offering, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, as well as net proceeds of US\$35.7 million from the concurrent private placement.
+We intend to use approximately US\$46.7 million to fund the ongoing registrational trial for AN2025 (buparlisib) and the milestone payments in connection with development of AN2025 and the commercial launch, if approved, of AN2025; approximately US\$29.7 million to fund the development of our pipeline programs; and approximately US\$13.5 million for our general working capital and general corporate purposes.
 See "Use of Proceeds" for more information.
-Lock-up We [and each of our officers, directors, and existing shareholders and holders of share-based awards] have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of this prospectus.
+Lock-up We and each of our officers, directors who beneficially own our shares, holders of share-based awards, approximately 69.4% of our existing shareholders (representing over 85.7% of our total outstanding and issued shares on an as-converted basis prior to this offering) and Nippon Kayaku have agreed with the underwriters, subject to certain exceptions, not to sell, transfer or otherwise dispose of any ADSs, ordinary shares or similar securities for a period of 180 days after the date of the underwriting agreement.
 See "Shares Eligible for Future Sale" and "Underwriting" for more information.
-[Directed Share Program] [At our request, the underwriters have reserved for sale, at the initial public offering price, up to an aggregate ADSs offered in this offering to some of of our directors, officers, employees, business associates and related other persons associated with us through a directed share program.]
-Listing We intend to apply to have the ADSs listed on the Nasdaq Stock Market under the symbol "ANL."
-At this time, the Nasdaq Stock Market has not yet approved our application to list our ADSs.
-The closing of this offering is conditioned upon the Nasdaq Stock Market's final approval of our listing application, and there is no guarantee or assurance that our ADSs will be approved for listing on the Nasdaq Stock Market.
-Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of the Depository Trust Company on , 2023.
-Depositary
+Listing We have been approved to list the ADSs on the Nasdaq Global Market under the symbol "ANL."
+The ADSs and our Class A ordinary shares will not be listed on any other stock exchange or traded on any automated quotation system.
+Payment and settlement The underwriters expect to deliver the ADSs against payment therefor through the facilities of the Depository Trust Company on October 3, 2023.
+Depositary The Bank of New York Mellon.